Dev-Force/express-conditional-tree-middleware/README.md

 //
 //               Tree Structure
 //
-//                    And
+//                     Or
 //                   /   \
 //                  /     \
-//                 Or    IpLimit
+//                 And    IpLimit
 //               /    \
 //              /      \
 // TokenVerification   Admin
 //

 myRouter.use(
+  // conditionalMiddleware functions take as arguments the express app, a router that will apply
-  conditionalMiddleware(app, myRouter, orChainer, function(res) {
+  // the middleware tree, the root element of the tree and a callback error function conditionalMiddleware(app, myRouter, orChainer, function(res) {
       res.status(401).json({status: 'Unauthorized'});
   })